Deacon Spotlight: Ethan Cushing

 Financially: Save, save, save.
 I know it’s tough when you’re just starting out, but throw every dollar you can toward paying off loans and into savings vehicles.
 The sooner you start, the more your money will work for you.

-Health-wise: Take it from a dad in his early 40s—find something active that you love and make it non-negotiable.
+Health-wise: Take it from a dad in his early 40s, find something active that you love and make it non-negotiable.
 Build it into your lifestyle the same way you’d show up to work each day.
 Your future self will thank you.

 We know that relationships are important for any kind of development.
 How do you build and maintain your network?

 Honestly, networking can feel kind of gross if you’re not careful.
-It starts to sound transactional real quick, and people can smell that from a mile away.
+It starts to sound transactional really quick, and people can smell that from a mile away.
 I try to treat it more like staying in touch with people I like and respect.
 If I’m reaching out to an old colleague or friend who might be in a position to send work my way, I never lead with that.
 I’m just genuinely trying to reconnect with a human being I had a good connection with.

 To me, it’s all about showing up as a decent person, with no agenda.
 I’ll reach out to someone just to say I liked something they made, or to see how they’re doing.
 That’s it.
 The work and opportunities tend to come naturally when you build real relationships and lead with kindness.